bear2b/bear_sdk_demo_ios/README.md

 * Setup certificates.
 * Run `SampleApp` or `SampleAppObjc` scheme on your device (**running on simulator is not available with the SDK**).

-The sample app opens a list of examples which allows you to investigate main features of BearSDK.
-Referenced images to scan you can find at [Bear Go](https://go.bear2b.com)
+### Sample markers:

+Once you compiled and installed the application on a physical device, you can scan the markers located in the [markers](https://github.com/bear2b/bear_sdk_demo_ios/tree/master/markers) folder.

+These are examples to show you preview of augmented targets using [Bear Go](https://go.bear2b.com)

 ## How to add BearSDK to your application: